Juliana Yasin: Education and personal life

 Juliana was born in 1970 to a Chinese mother and a Malay father, both of Muslim faith.
 From 1989 to 1990, Juliana was a student at the LASALLE College of the Arts, leaving the college without completing her studies there.
 In 1993, she left Singapore to pursue her art education in Western Australia, graduating in 1994 with a Diploma in Fine Art from the TAFE Claremont Art School, Perth (now known as Central Institute of Technology).
 In 1996, she proceeded to obtain a Bachelor of Visual Arts from the Curtin University of Technology, Perth (now known as Curtin University).

 Juliana's relationship with religion developed over the years.
 Her parents have been suggested to be conservative, with Juliana mentioning in a 1992 article in The Straits Times that she would "have to lock [her]self in [her] bedroom to paint [her] nude self-portraits."
 She wore headscarves as a teenager, only to stop during her university years in Australia; she also embarked on pilgrimages to Mecca and Medina.

-Following her co-curation of the first Jatiwangi Art Festival in 2006, Juliana would find a "second home" in Jatiwangi, West Java, Indonesia, returning to the semi-industrialised village several times over the years and continuing to organise some of her projects there.
+Following her co-curation of the first Jatiwangi Art Festival in 2006, Juliana found a "second home" in Jatiwangi, West Java, Indonesia, returning to the semi-industrialised village several times over the years and continuing to organise some of her projects there.

 In October 2007, Juliana was diagnosed with stage three cervical cancer, which went into remission following treatment.
 Juliana continued to practice art while receiving treatment, checking herself into hospital every day for chemotherapy while preparing for her solo show held at Plastique Kinetic Worms just two months later in December 2007.

-In February 2014, she would have to undergo intensive surgery following a relapse of the disease, which had spread to other organs.
+In February 2014, she had to undergo intensive surgery following a relapse of the disease, which had spread to other organs.
 By March 2014, the local art community had rallied together for Artists for Artist, a fundraising exhibition to fund Juliana's medical treatment.
 Organised by Yvonne Lee, former director of the now-defunct Plastique Kinetic Worms, the exhibition included works from more than 40 artists, featuring prominent Singaporean artists such as Amanda Heng, Vincent Leow, and Tang Da Wu.
-Juliana would succumb to cancer on 27 August 2014, dying at the age of 44.
+Juliana succumbed to cancer on 27 August 2014, dying at the age of 44.